 Smart & Final expands into Arizona and Nevada, and continues to increase its presence in California, growing to 140 stores in 20 counties by 1995.

-Smart & Final debuts the Extra! format, with larger store footprints and an expanded merchandise selection, opening eight Smart & Final Extra! stores by year-end.
+Smart & Final debuts its Extra! format, with larger store footprints and an expanded merchandise selection, opening eight Smart & Final Extra! stores by year-end.
 This sets up for the next ten years of significant growth, facilitated, in-part, by the acquisition of a dedicated perishables warehouse, and further supported by continued investments in distribution capabilities and in-store merchandising.

-The Smart & Final Disaster Relief Fund is renamed and expanded to the Smart & Final Charitable Foundation in order to support effort around Health & Wellness, Education, Hunger Relief, and Team Sports & Youth Development, in addition to Disaster Relief.
+The Smart & Final Disaster Relief Fund is renamed and expanded to the Smart & Final Charitable Foundation in order to support efforts around Health & Wellness, Education, Hunger Relief, and Team Sports & Youth Development, in addition to Disaster Relief.